Fumukwe

 Fumukwe is a village in Manama ward the province of Matabeleland South, Zimbabwe.
 It is located south of Gwanda on the road to Manama.
 The village is a small commercial centre.
 The Thuli River runs just west of the town.

+Villagers in Fumukwe manage the community's water through a series of informal and formal means.
+The arrangements of open wells can present danger.
+In 2015, the village gained headlines when a two-year-old child fell into a 12-metre well and was rescued by his mother.